 The Kansas State Department of Education (KSDE) remains in regular contact with the Kansas Department of Health and Environment (KDHE) as we monitor and address the spread of COVID-19, also known as coronavirus.

-Kansas State Board of Education members will participate in the Kansas Board of Regents' regular meeting at 10 a.m.
-Thursday, Sept.
-19.
+The Kansas State Board of Education will conduct a special meeting at 11 a.m.
+Thursday, March 12, 2020.

 The Kansas State Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities. (more information...)

 To accommodate people with disabilities, on request, auxiliary aides and services will be provided and reasonable modifications to policies and programs will be made.
 To request accommodations or for more information please contact the Office of General Counsel at email@example.com or by 785-296-3201.